tornikeo/tornikeo.github.io/_projects/repnet.md

 category: projects
 ---

 The "repnet", or "repetition counter network" was a bit of an oddball right from the start.
-The business wanted to create a "universal workout couting and calorie estimation app, from a video".
+The business wanted to create a "universal workout counting and calorie estimation app, from a video".
 A task, which, after some careful consideration of recent research and the maximum allowed error rate, I carefully laid out was *impossible*.

 So, after some corner-cutting, we arrived at "just count how many reps a person does at a gym".
 This was also not an easy task.
 The problem is the typical user is pretty unreliable at providing good quality videos, while also having high initial expectations.